Why hydrogen is the fuel of the future

 Japan is committed to a clean energy future and is investing in the technology and global supply chain partnerships to become a ‘hydrogen society’ by 2050.

-Key targets of the Japanese Government’s hydrogen energy roadmap, approved by the Japanese Cabinet in December 2017, include:
+Key targets of the Japanese Government’s hydrogen energy strategy, Basic Hydrogen Strategy, approved by the Japanese Cabinet in December 2017, include:

-- 2030 – Large-scale hydrogen power generation will be operating, three million homes will have a hydrogen fuel cell and around 800,000 Fuel Cell Vehicles on Japanese roads
+2030 – Large-scale hydrogen power generation will be operational and three million homes will have a hydrogen fuel cell and around 800,000 fuel cell electric vehicles on Japanese roads

-- 2050 – Replace traditional residential energy systems and Fuel Cell Vehicles to be able to replace conventional gasoline mobility.
+2050 – Traditional residential energy systems and fuel cell vehicles to be able to replace conventional gasoline mobility and fuel.